ArieArya/hlp21-group-07/BusWire.md

 </ul>

 ## Interface Functions
+BusWire provides interfaces for the upper-level module Sheets whilst also utilizing various interface functions from the lower-level module Symbol.
+As BusWire handles most mouse events and dragging animations, a majority of interfaces provided by Symbol is utilized by BusWire, whilst providing basic interfaces for the Sheets layer.
 ### Provided interfaces from BusWire to Sheets
 The only interface provided by BusWire to Sheets is shown below:
 ```F#